kbardool/CarND-Advanced-Lane-Lines/Writeup-Advanced Lane Finding.md

 Classes `Camera` and `CalibrationImage` were implemented for the camera and calibration images respectively.
 Code for these classes are located in `./classes/camera.py` and `./classes/image.py`

-The code for this step is contained in the first code cell of the IPython notebook located in "./1-CameraCalebration.ipynb".

 For each chessboard calibration image, an instance of the `CalibrationImage` is instantiated, and its `findChessboardCorners()` method is called.
-This function is basically a wrapper for the `cv2.findChessboardCorners()`  also accepting `nx` and `ny` parameters that specify the chessboard dimensions.
+This function is basically a wrapper for the `cv2.findChessboardCorners()`, and also accepting `nx` and `ny` parameters that specify the chessboard dimensions.
 This allows changing the number of inside corners based on the individual calibration image.

 This method prepares the  `objectPts` numpy array which contains the (x, y, z) coordinates of the chessboard corners in the real world (assuming the chessboard is fixed on the (x, y) plane at z=0).
 The result of the corner detection, `imagePts`, is a `[nx, ny]` array of the (x, y) pixel position of each of the successfully detected corners in the chessboard image plane.

+The code demonstrating the corner detection and computing the camera calibration parameters can be found in the `1-CameraCalibration` notebook.

 ### Examples of successful corner detections: